The Art of a Winter Rhythm

 Sunday – Huge pan of roast vegetables and a roast chicken, salmon or lamb shanks etc. Also make a pot of your favourite soup and chop the veggies for a crockpot to store in the fridge (covered with water) for later in the week.

 When I say HUGE I mean it.
 Make use of the oven while it’s on and roast big batches of carrots, cauliflower, potato, kumara, onions, zucchini, pumpkin, parsnip, tomatoes, brussel sprouts, garlic etc. All of these keep well for 4 days and will be great bases for dinners throughout the week.
 They also make a great alternative to your usual raw salad for lunch.
 Add some roasted garlic, lentils, a dollop of plain greek yoghurt and mint for a beautiful easy addition to the lunch box.
 Kids might like to simply munch on the plain roast veggies – they get sweeter with roasting.
-Calling any roast veg a ‘chip’ can really help get kids on board.
-Kumara chips and pumpkin chips are popular in my house.
+Calling any roast veg a ‘chip’ can really help get kids on board ; ) Kumara and parsnip chips are popular in our house, especially dipped in olive oil mayo.

 Monday – leftovers

-Tuesday – Mix leftover roasted veggies with a tin of tomatoes and have with quinoa, rice or pasta.
-Top with parmesan for extra flavour.
+Tuesday – Mix some of your prepped roast veggies with some of your favourite pasta sauce and have with quinoa, rice or pasta.
+Top with rocket and parmesan for extra flavour.

 Wednesday – Kumara/egg/chili patties (with mashed leftover roast kumara).
-And quickly steamed green beans.
+And quickly steamed greens (beans, frozen peas, broccoli)

 Thursday – Pop all the chopped veg in the crock pot before work/the day gets started for an easy dinner.
 Add stock and garlic, legumes, chicken or red meat.
 Nutmeg, chili, cumin or smoked paprika all add interest.